Police: Man held without bond in Tennessee bar stabbing - WHIZ News

 Trapeni was a student at Rhodes College in Memphis, where he was a member of the class of 2020, according to his obituary.

-A third man was wounded in the stabbing whom police have identified only as a 21-year-old University of Tennessee student.
-He suffered woulds to his arm and eye, police said.
+Police have identified a third man was wounded in the stabbing only as a 21-year-old University of Tennessee student.
+He suffered wounds to his arm and eye, police said.

 The Saturday altercation started when Mosley made an “unwanted advancement” toward a female friend of the victims, according to a statement by Nashville police.
 A verbal dispute inside the Dogwood Bar turned physical once they got outside, police said.